Recipe #5

 salt & pepper

 water or vegetable broth.
-I usually try to save some whenever I cook but a vegetable stock cube from a health–food shop (Reformhaus) also works.
-Water is also fine since it will cook long enough to develop juiciness and flavour.
-You can also use sauerkraut juice from your fermented cabbage head, if you like the sourness.
+I try to save some whenever I cook, a good organic vegetable stock from the shop also works fine.
+You can also add some sauerkraut juice from your fermented cabbage, if you like the kind of flavour.

-Optional: a handful of mushrooms, chopped and sautéd, for some umami–flavour.
-I like to mix oyster mushrooms with king oyster mushrooms and brown champignons but try whatever you get at the farmers– or supermarket, or, even better, forest!
+a handful of mushrooms as a tofu alternative, chopped and sautéd, for some rich umami–flavour.
+I like to usw oyster mushrooms or maitake but try whatever you get at the farmers– or supermarket, or, even better, forest! :)

 PREPARATION

-2. Put a little vegetable oil in a pan and fry the onions until golden.
+2. Put a little vegetable oil in a pan and fry the onions first, until golden.
 Sprinkle with a pinch of sugar.
-Add some garlic.
-And then add the finely chopped carrots.
-Continue with celery and zucchini (and potatoes, if you want them in your filling).
+Add the finely chopped carrots and then some garlic.
+Continue with celery and and potatoes.

-4. Now the walnuts.
-Roast them in a separate pan, then chop them and add to the other ingredients.
+4. Crack some walnuts and roast them in a separate pan.
+Chop and add them to the other ingredients.

-6. Now wash 300 grams of rice and pour over the vegetables.
+5. Now wash 300 grams of rice and pour it over the vegetables.
+Add parsley.

-9. Now you can start to remove the fermented cabbage leaves from the core, one by one.
-Cut away the thickest part and put it aside, for snacking ☺.
+7. Now you can start to remove the fermented cabbage leaves from the core, one by one.
+Cut away the thickest part of the stem and put it aside, for snacking ☺.

-11. Then put the cabbage rolls into a casserole and sauté them.
-Fill up with water or vegetable broth until lightly covered.
+9. Then put the cabbage rolls into a casserole and sauté them.
+Fill up with more vegetable broth until lightly covered.

-12. Grace with a few bay leaves on top and cover with a lid.
-Let it simmer for half an hour and then put it into the oven at 180°C and roast for another 2–3 hours.
+10. Grace the rolls with a few bay leaves on top and cover with a lid.
+Let it slowly simmer for or put it directly into the oven at 150°C and roast for 3-4 hours.
+Enjoy!

 Prijatno.